MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     Cross-reference GitHub Copilot's findings with your own observations.
 Ensure that you understand not just what is duplicated, but why these patterns exist and how they should be consolidated while maintaining the business logic integrity.

-GitHub Copilot's Ask mode is particularly powerful for identifying subtle duplications that go beyond simple copy-paste scenarios.
+GitHub Copilot's Ask mode is good at identifying subtle duplications that go beyond simple copy-paste scenarios.
 It can recognize similar logical patterns, equivalent business rules implemented differently, and architectural duplications that span multiple files.

 > **NOTE**: The analysis generated during this task is used to inform the refactoring strategy that you implement in the next section.

 ### Consolidate duplicate logic using GitHub Copilot Chat (Agent mode)

-GitHub Copilot's Agent mode enables you to assign complex, multi-step refactoring tasks that span multiple files and architectural layers.
+GitHub Copilot's Agent mode enables you to assign moderately complex, multi-step refactoring tasks that span multiple files and architectural layers.
 The agent can autonomously create new files, modify existing code, and implement comprehensive refactoring strategies while keeping you informed of its progress.

-In this task, you'll use GitHub Copilot Agent to systematically eliminate the duplicate code patterns identified in the previous task, starting with the most straightforward duplications and progressing to more complex service-layer consolidations.
+In this task, you use GitHub Copilot Agent to systematically eliminate the duplicate code patterns identified in the previous task, starting with the most straightforward duplications and progressing to more complex service-layer consolidations.

 Use the following steps to complete this task:

 1. Switch the GitHub Copilot Chat view to Agent mode.

-    When using Agent mode, GitHub Copilot can make autonomous changes to your codebase.
-Agent mode is particularly useful for complex, multi-step refactoring tasks.
+    When you use Agent mode, GitHub Copilot can make autonomous changes to your codebase.
+Agent mode is good at moderately complex, multi-step refactoring tasks.

     To change modes, locate the mode selector (typically in the bottom-left corner of the Chat view) and select **Agent**.